AQ-Stacker: An Adaptive Quantum Matrix Multiplication Algorithm with Scaling via Parallel Hadamard Stacking: Introduction

 Matrix multiplication (MatMul) is a cornerstone of modern computational science, forming the foundational layer for deep learning, scientific simulations, and large-scale data analysis \cite{standard_linalg}.
 While classical algorithms have reached an impressive $O(N^{2.37})$ complexity \cite{alman2021}, the quadratic floor remains a formidable barrier for big-data applications.
 Quantum computing offers a theoretical path to sub-quadratic scaling, yet many proposed quantum linear algebra routines suffer from high circuit depths or rigid hardware requirements that render them "galactic"—theoretically sound but practically unreachable for near-term devices.

 In this work, we introduce \textbf{\name} (Adaptive Quantum Stacking), a hybrid algorithm that utilizes the Hadamard test as a primitive to perform matrix-vector and matrix-matrix multiplication.
-Central to our approach is the \textbf{QRAM Input Model}, which we treat as a standardized quantum-addressable data structure.
-By assuming the existence of a QRAM that provides state preparation in $O(\log N)$ time, we decouple the data-loading overhead-which typically scales as $O(N)$ for arbitrary state synthesis \cite{shende2006}—from the computational logic \cite{qram_survey}.
-This allows us to focus on a novel architectural contribution: \textit{Adaptive Stacking}.
+Central to our approach is an Amortized Classical Preprocessing Model, which leverages state-preparation caching to circumvent traditional gate-synthesis bottlenecks.
+Instead of assuming non-existent quantum-addressable memory (QRAM \cite{Giovannetti2008QRAM}), we pull the intensive arbitrary state synthesis routines—which scale as $\mathcal{O}(N)$ per vector \cite{shende2006}—completely outside the primary circuit assembly loops.
+By synthesizing individual registers exactly $2N$ times and caching them as modular gates, the final cross-compilation of all $N^2$ required Hadamard primitives executes in a strict $\mathcal{O}(N^2)$ classical runtime.
+This matches the foundational input/output boundary of classical matrix multiplication, allowing us to focus on our core architectural contribution: Adaptive Stacking.

 {\name} addresses the "Resource-Complexity Trade-off" by providing a tunable execution framework.
 Unlike static algorithms, {\name} can reconfigure its layout based on the available qubit width of the target processor.
-We demonstrate that by "stacking" Hadamard tests vertically, the time complexity of an $N \times N$ MatMul can be reduced from the sequential $O(N^3)$ to a parallelized $O(N^2)$ (accounting for classical I/O) or even $O(\log N)$ in terms of pure quantum depth.
+We demonstrate that by "stacking" Hadamard tests vertically, the time complexity of an $N \times N$ MatMul can be reduced from the sequential $O(N^3)$ to a parallelized $O(N^2)$ accounting for classical I/O.

-We validate our framework through a Quantum Machine Learning (QML) task, achieving a 96\% classification accuracy on the MNIST dataset.
-This results proves that our adaptive MatMul approach maintains numerical stability and expressive power, making it a viable candidate for next-generation quantum-enhanced AI.